dwenking/wingfuzz-detected-bugs/README.md

 *The root cause of the bug.* MonetDB did not correctly maintain the column names of the merged tables.
 When the tables were merged recursively, the string representing column names was wrongly set to a null pointer, which caused the NPD when inserting data.

-### Case Study: A null pointer dereference caused by empty arguments of MariaDB’s AES_ENCRYPT function.
+### Case Study 5: A null pointer dereference caused by empty arguments of MariaDB’s AES_ENCRYPT function.

 As the PoC below shows, a user can crash the whole MariaDB server by simply calling the AES_ENCRYPT function without any arguments, leading to a denial of service.
 The triggering of the crash does not rely on any table creation or data insertion.